mcgill-robotics-archive/ros-interop/README.md

 This ROS package provides a client to communicate with the [AUVSI SUAS Interopability server](https://github.com/auvsi-suas/interop).

-*This package has been tested on ROS Indigo and ROS Jade.*
+*This package has only been tested on ROS Indigo and ROS Jade on Ubuntu 14.04.
+Use at your own risk.*

 ## Setting up